 The two sides — McCullough criticizing CGS and Brent Ridge of Energy Northwest defending it — continued their disagreements in a series of opinion pieces in The Oregonian newspaper of Portland into the summer of 2016.

 Meanwhile, Bonneville continues to pay for the three plants – Columbia Generating Station and plants 1 and 2.
 The 2020 debt service payment for all three plants (principal and interest total) is $591,634,160.88.
 Of that amount, $87,002,040.18 is for the two partially built, never-completed plants.
 The total paid for all three plants since 1978 is more than $2 billion.
 Bonneville has refinanced its nuclear debt several times, which has the effect of freeing up space under its federal borrowing cap but also pushing the final payoff dates farther into the future.
 As of November 2019, the total remaining debt is $6,681,952,912.
 Of this, $1,083,530,438 is for Plant 1 (principal and interest combined), and $1,246,504,736 is for Plant 3.
 The final payment for the debt on plants 1 and 3 currently is in 2028; the debt on Plant 2, the Columbia Generating Station, continues to 2044.

-In 2019 and 2020, the Council will revise its Northwest Power Plan in a public process, which the Council does every five years.
+From 2019 through early 2022, the Council is revising its Northwest Power Plan in a public process, which the Council does every five years.
 The Council’s responsibility in the power plan is to forecast demand for the next 20 years and develop a least-cost resource strategy to meet that demand, with highest priority going to energy efficiency, then cost-effective renewable resources.
 Bonneville implements the Council's power plan.